 Code of Conduct

-HATDS is publishing a formalized Code of Conduct in order to document our expectations that our dances are welcoming events where everyone can feel comfortable.
+HATDS has published a formalized Code of Conduct in order to document our expectations that our dances are welcoming events where everyone can feel comfortable.
 The Code of Conduct is not intended to impose new requirements on attendees, nor is it in response to any problems that have occurred.

 The Code of Conduct is modeled on codes adopted by various affiliates of the Texas International Folk Dancers, of which we are also an affiliate.
 Accompanying the Code of Conduct is a series of processes and procedures for responding to complaints.
 This will ensure that we are prepared to act, and that we treat everyone fairly.